friendsofgo/killgrave/README.md

 If you want more information about the CORS options, visit the [CORS section](#CORS).

 The `watcher` configuration field is optional, with this setting you can enable hot-reloads on imposter changes.
 Disabled by default.

+The `secure` configuration field is optional, with this setting you can run your server using TLS options with a dummy certificate, so to make it work with the `HTTPS` protocol.
+Disabled by default.

 ## How to use